 David Brown, caption of Team USA, revealed that he’s travelling to Carnoustie Country in May for a few practice rounds of hickory golf at Panmure and Monifieth.
 “I’m sure Captain David Kirkwood will assemble as fine a group of players and gentlemen as we hope to bring,” said David Brown.
 “The competition in both the International Hickory Cup and the World Hickory Open will be fantastic – and the camaraderie will be even better, as that’s the hidden secret of hickory golf!”

 The World Hickory Open 2014 is for amateur and professional golfers and, although experience of hickory golf is helpful, it’s not compulsory.
 Entries cost £240 per golfer, which includes the warm-up competition at Forfar Golf Club, two rounds on Panmure Medal, hire of hickory-shafted clubs and the gala prizegiving dinner, with an additional cost of £120 for the two-day International Hickory Cup at Monifieth Medal.

 To find out more about the Carnoustie Country 30 golf courses within a 40-minute drive of Carnoustie Championship, including ‘stay and play’ packages, visit www.carnoustiecountry.com, ‘like’ the Carnoustie Country Facebook page or follow Carnoustie Country on Twitter.

-Unlike 2012 there was no sudden death play off which shows why many online bookmakers in the U.K. wouldn’t think of taking bets on it.
+Unlike 2012 there is not much likliehood of a sudden death play off in 2014 which shows why many online bookmakers in the U.K. wouldn’t think of taking bets on it.

-The 9th World Hickory Open Championship, 1st and 2nd October 2013:
+The 9th World Hickory Open Championship was played over the 1st and 2nd October 2013: